 Heseltine, E., & Rosen, J. (Eds.).
 (2009).
 WHO guidelines for indoor air quality: dampness and mould.

-WHO found sufficient epidemiological evidence across different countries and climates that occupants of damp or mouldy buildings, both houses and public buildings, are at increased risk of respiratory symptoms, respiratory infections and exacerbation of asthma.
-Some evidence suggests increased risks of allergic rhinitis and asthma.
+WHO found sufficient epidemiological evidence across different countries and climates that occupants of damp or mouldy buildings are at increased risk of respiratory symptoms, respiratory infections and exacerbation of asthma.
+Some evidence suggested increased risks of allergic rhinitis and asthma.

 “Toxicological evidence obtained in vivo and in vitro supports these findings, showing the occurrence of diverse inflammatory and toxic responses after exposure to microorganisms isolated from damp buildings, including their spores, metabolites and components”.

 “The immunosuppressive effects of mycotoxins have been confirmed in experimental animals.
-Trichothecenes T-2 and deoxynivalenol (vomitoxin) impair immune responses to respiratory virus infection, increasing the severity of infection.
-Some airborne fungi and bacteria may act as opportunistic human pathogens, causing upper or lower airway, pulmonary and in some cases systemic infectious diseases in immunocompromised people.”
+Trichothecenes T-2 and deoxynivalenol (vomitoxin) impair immune responses to respiratory virus infection, increasing the severity of infection.”

 “The acute cytotoxicity of fungal strains in damp buildings has been found to be due to the metabolite profile produced in vitro, although their biological activity may not depend solely on toxin production.
 Fungal spores appear to have toxic effects other than those that cause the inflammatory reaction.”

-Finally, they clearly note immune activation, a category of effect beyond the more established allergy, infection, and toxic effects of exposure to dampness and mould.
+Finally, they clearly noted mechanisms of injury in categories beyond the more established and accepted allergy, infection, and toxic effects of exposure to dampness and mould:

 “Mechanisms of injury include exposure to β-glucans, toxins, spores, cell fragments and chemicals followed by immune stimulation, suppression and autoimmunity as well as neurotoxic effects.”

-An elegant double-blind, placebo-controlled trial that showed cause and effect of inhaled mold, with and without mycotoxins.
-They administered Stachybotrys chartarum spores intranasally to mice using three groups:
+This double-blind, placebo-controlled trial elegantly showed cause-and-effect of inhaled mould, with and without mycotoxins.
+They administered Stachybotrys chartarum spores intranasally to mice in three groups: